Journal of Vision

 Dartmouth Digital Commons Citation

 Susilo, Tirta; Rezlescu, Constantin; and Duchaine, Bradley, "The Composite Effect for Inverted Faces is Reliable at Large Sample Sizes and Requires the Basic Face Configuration" (2013).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Open Dartmouth: Published works by Dartmouth faculty.
 3889.